-I have been representing my clients in the San Francisco Bay Area for over 25 years.
-I know the county court systems, the judges and the court employees in the Bay Area.
-So I handle each case according to the practices of that specific county.
-This helps me win cases like yours.
+I have been representing clients in the San Francisco Bay Area for over 25 years.
+I know the court systems in the Bay Area counties.
+This helps me get the best outcome in cases like yours.

 How Much is Your Freedom Worth?

 When you’ve been arrested, it can be the beginning of a frightening journey through the criminal justice system.
 You could be facing jail, losing your job, and damaging your reputation.

 You need to find the best defense attorney you can.
 Your freedom, your livelihood, and your reputation in the community are at stake.
 If you needed surgery, you wouldn’t shop around for the cheapest doctor you could find – you would want the best doctor you can find.
 The same goes for a defense attorney.